Risk management firm DNV GL sees oil demand peaking in 2023

-OSLO, Sept 10 (Reuters) - Global oil demand will peak in 2023 as electric vehicles (EVs) become competitive with cars fuelled by petrol and diesel, and after 2040 no new oil developments will likely be needed, quality assurance and risk management firm DNV GL said on Monday.
+OSLO (Reuters) - Global oil demand will peak in 2023 as electric vehicles (EVs) become competitive with cars fueled by petrol and diesel, and after 2040 no new oil developments will likely be needed, quality assurance and risk management firm DNV GL said on Monday.

 The forecast from the Norway-headquartered firm, which offers certification and consultancy services to around 100,000 customers globally, adds to investors’ worries about some oil assets becoming stranded if demand enters into permanent decline.